Model-oriented Graph Distances via Partially Ordered Sets: Idiosyncrasies of the structural interventional distance and s/c-metric

-\begin{example} Let $\G_1$ denote the empty CPDAG, $\G_2$ a CPDAG with a single (undirected) edge, $\G_3$ the fully connected CPDAG, and $\G_4$ the same graph with one (undirected) edge removed, all on $n$ nodes.
-Since all d-separation statements hold in $\G_1$, it can be represented by the set of all triples of subsets on the set of $n$ nodes.
-In $\G_2$, on the other hand, all statements hold except those of the form As a result, the separation distance between $\G_1$ and $\G_2$ is the size of this latter set, that is, $2^{n-1}$.
-Furthermore, for every disconnected node we add to both $\G_1$ and $\G_2$, their distance doubles.
-The CPDAG $\G_3$, on the other hand, encodes no d-separation statements and therefore corresponds to the empty set, while $\G_4$ encodes the single statement $\mathrm{V}_i \perp \mathrm{V}_j \mid \mathrm{V} \setminus \{\mathrm{V}_i, \mathrm{V}_j\}$.
-Hence, the separation distance between $\G_3$ and $\G_4$ equals $1$.
-Again adding a disconnected node to both graphs doubles this distance.
+\begin{example} Let $\G_1$ denote the empty CPDAG, $\G_2$ a CPDAG with a single (undirected) edge between nodes $i$ and $j$, $\G_3$ the fully connected CPDAG, and $\G_4$ the same graph with one (undirected) edge removed, all on $n$ vertices.
+Since all d-separation statements hold in $\G_1$, it can be represented by the set of all triples of subsets on the set of $n$ vertices.
+In $\G_2$, on the other hand, all statements hold except those of the form